Conyers, Georgia: Demographics

-Of the 3,910 households, 34.2% had children under the age of 18 living with them, 37.5% were married couples living together, 21.0% had a female householder with no husband present, and 34.6% were not families.
-About 26.4% of all households were made up of individuals, and 7.9% had someone living alone who was 65 years of age or older.
-The average household size was 2.67 and the average family size was 3.17.

-In the city, the population was distributed as 27.3% under the age of 18, 12.6% from 18 to 24, 33.1% from 25 to 44, 17.4% from 45 to 64, and 9.6% who were 65 years of age or older.
-The median age was 30 years.
-For every 100 females, there were 94.5 males.
-For every 100 females age 18 and over, there were 91.1 males.

-The median income for a household in the city was $35,789, and for a family was $38,255.
-Males had a median income of $29,991 versus $24,879 for females.
-The per capita income for the city was $15,805.
-About 13.7% of families and 16.9% of the population were below the poverty line, including 24.5% of those under age 18 and 9.1% of those age 65 or over.

 Education

 The Rockdale County School District holds preschool to grade 12, and consists of 11 elementary schools, four middle schools, three high schools, and four non-traditional schools.
 The district has 889 full-time teachers and over 13,801 students.

 Sports

 East Atlanta FC is a semi-professional soccer club that plays in the United Soccer League 2.
 The team is composed of college players who play in the summer months at Rockdale Youth Soccer Association at Team Rehabilitation field.
 The club also features a youth team that plays in the USL academy league and also has a partnership with Rockdale Youth Soccer Association as a Youth Development Partner.